Alken & Venn

 Two-pronged spear reproduced based on old books.

-Gargoyles are considered beings that protect castles and fortresses from curses, and various kinds have been made in countries of successive generations.
-It is said that some were elaborate enough to look like they were things that were alive.
+Gargoyles are considered beings that protect castles and fortresses from curses, and various kinds have been made in successive countries.
+It is said that, among them, there were also those elaborate enough to look like they have life.

-While this explains why both the prince of Alken and princess of Venn could craft these puppets, it doesn’t explain the existence of the Bell Keepers covenant.
+While edifying apropos to the prince and princess’ puppetry, it doesn’t explain the existence of the Bell Keepers covenant.
 Members are given a ring emblazoned with the seal of a bell which allows them to be warped to one of the two bells as a grey spirit whenever someone approaches them.
 And after the trespasser is slain, the puppets ring the bell as they have done since their creation.
 Why recruit outsiders at all?
-The lovers clearly didn’t want anyone approaching the bell towers, and yet the puppets’ request for help from visitors and these rings’ function encourage just the opposite.
+The lovers plainly didn’t want anyone approaching the bell towers, and yet the puppets’ request for help from visitors and these rings’ function encourage just the opposite.
 Was this truly part of the puppets’ original mandate or an independent decision they made long after the deaths of their creators?
 Should it be the latter, then what purpose did the rings serve originally?
 And why be so defensive about anyone entering and ringing the bell?
 Most likely, it was the lovers’ secret rendezvous point.

 Of course, there is no point to the Bell Keepers’ mission after all this time.
 Both Alken and Venn have collapsed, and the prince and princess are unlikely to still be having any secret trysts.
 However, these puppets are essentially magic automatons and thus bound to follow their programming.
 As item descriptions poetically allude, the two’s love for each other which motivated the puppets’ creation binds them to protecting the symbol of their love for all eternity.
 These dolls are not operating on true logic so much as what is within the parameters set by their creators.
-If not commanded to not recruit outsiders even as the number of broken puppets pile up, they won’t.
+If not commanded against recruiting outsiders even as the number of broken puppets pile up, they will.
 And until commanded to do otherwise, they will continue to enact their original duty.
-In this way, the Prince of Alken and the Princess of Venn’s eternally unfulfilled love is also a curse.
-But curse or no, something did happen to the prince and princess and the kingdoms they represented.
-For the Japanese description of the Bell Keeper set doesn’t refer to them as Prince and Princess, but King and Queen.
+In this way, the prince of Alken and the princess of Venn’s eternally unfulfilled love is also a curse.
+But curse or no, something did happen to the prince and princess and the kingdoms they represented — for the Japanese description of the Bell Keeper set doesn’t refer to them as prince and princess, but king and queen.

 Old helmet that is deceptively comfortable to wear.
 Personal effect of the bell keepers.

-The secret love of the former King of Aaken and Queen of Vein binds these small puppets even now.
-Even though the King, the Queen, and their countries are already lost now.
+The secret love of the former king of Alken and queen of Venn binds these small dolls even now.
+Even though the king, the queen, and their countries are already lost now.

 Evidently, the lovers had eventually become leaders of their respective nations following their predecessors’ deaths conveniently around the same time.
-This comes with the implication that they married different partners per their royal duties, though it is possible for the princess to have assumed the throne by herself if there were no other legal claimants for her to compete with.
+This comes with the consequence of marrying different partners per their royal duties, though it is possible for the princess to have assumed the throne by herself if there were no other legal claimants; matriarchy would also be consistent with a magic nation when women hold a special capacity for souls.
 However, this political reality didn’t necessarily end the love affair or at least the mutual pining.
-The fact that the bell towers and their guards remain indicates that neither had the resolve to give up so long as they were both willing and able to do so.
-Key words, willing and able.
-We cannot confirm that the King of Alken and Queen of Venn are actually dead.
+The bell towers lingering with their keepers hints to neither having the resolve to give up so long as they were both willing and able to do so — key words: willing and able.
+We cannot confirm that the king of Alken and queen of Venn are actually dead.
 The Japanese description broadly asserts that the king, queen, and both their kingdoms have been lost.
-Does that mean they are both dead or just no longer King or Queen of a country?
+Does that mean they are both dead or just no longer king or queen of a country?
 Did they turn Undead and hollow after their countries’ collapse?
 When and how did their countries fall apart?

 Forged by Iron

-The Old Iron King was a “weak” king lacking in wealth and power until he obtained the iron that was located in Venn.
-This alone proves that this king whose name has been lost to history was a contemporary figure in the histories of Alken and Venn.
-Moreover, Belfry Sol is located at his castle, meaning that the Iron Keep was likely built directly on top of the capital of Alken.
-This implies that the Old Iron King was in fact a king of Alken.
-Mytha’s manakins are created with the same art of puppetry used in Alken and Venn, and Gilligan recounts her marriage to the ruler of the castle “beyond” the Earthen Peak, namely the Iron King in the Iron Keep.
-However, Gilligan also claims that Mytha’s husband was originally in love with someone else, which lines up perfectly with the former prince of Alken’s forbidden romance.
-And so, the Old Iron King and the later King of Alken are undoubtedly one and the same.
+The Old Iron King was a “weak” king lacking in wealth and power until he plundered the iron located in Venn.
+This alone proves that this king, whose name has been lost to history, was a contemporary in the histories of Havel’s feuding successor kingdoms.
+Moreover, Belfry Sol is located at his castle, meaning that the Iron Keep was likely built directly on top of Alken’s royal residence in its capital.
+This opens up the possibility that Old Iron King was, in fact, a king of Alken.
+Without a doubt, Queen Mytha’s manikins are created with the same art of puppetry from Alken and Venn, and Gilligan recounts her marriage to the ruler of the castle “beyond” the Earthen Peak, namely the Iron King of Iron Keep.
+Gilligan also claims that Mytha’s husband was originally in love with someone else, which lines up perfectly with the former prince of Alken’s forbidden romance.
+And so, the Old Iron King with his mighty soul and the later king of Alken with his tortured heart are undoubtedly one and the same.

 Iron rod tinged with strong heat.
 Gives heat to the Tower of Black Fog and is used to operate devices.

-Why then was the new King of Alken so weak?
+Why then was the new king of Alken so weak?
 It may have been a result of Alken’s aggression.
 If a kingdom constantly invaded its neighbor since their two countries’ inception but failed to either conquer the opposing kingdom or make any noticeable progress against them, the stalemate would inevitably tax their coffers.
 Basically, Alken’s endless onslaught wasted wealth and resources throwing itself into a brick wall until its offense finally burned out.
-Indeed, that the Prince even became King suggests disaster befell the previous monarch.
-This would greatly diminish Alken’s military strength and threaten its royal family’s hegemony over its territories.
+That the prince even became king intimates that disaster befell the previous monarch.
+No matter the new king’s personal ability from a soul forged in battle, this would greatly diminish Alken’s military strength and threaten the royal family’s hegemony over its territories.
 What would stop infighting by self-interested noble factions from further destabilizing the kingdom?
-The King of Alken needed some saving grace to consolidate power around his central government and turn things around, and he found that in the form of foreign aid.
+The king of Alken needed some saving grace to consolidate power around his central government and turn things around, and he found that in the form of foreign aid.

 Soul of the knight Aaron, who once served the Old Iron King.